makerdao/community/governance/votes/Executive vote - May 14, 2021.md

 ### Oracle Updates

 Given the recommendations of the Oracle Domain Team, an upgrade to the Uniswap LP Token Oracle will be submitted if this executive proposal passes.
-The revised Uniswap LP Token Oracle uses significantly less gas on price updates and can handle a wider numerical range of token prices.
-It also now has better test coverage.
+The revised Uniswap LP Token Oracle follows audit recommendations and can handle a wider numerical range of token prices.
+The upgraded contract uses significantly less gas on price updates and has better test coverage.

 ## Review